-2. The purpose of the uniform colour coding is to make it easier for patients, members of the public and staff to identify the different roles played by staff.
-Clinical staff will wear blue and non-clinical staff will wear green.
+2. The purpose of the uniform colour coding is to make it easier for patients, members of the public and other staff to distinguish between the different clinical and non-clinical roles.
+Clinical staff will wear blue or burgundy and non-clinical staff will wear green.
 It must be noted however, that the colour coding is not the only means of communication and it is expected that verbal communication and staff identifiers will still play their part.
+A new poster has been launched to allow patients and the general public to identify different members of staff.